Forward Deployed Engineer: The AI Career Bridging Code, Data, and Business

 Here’s the number that explains everything: 88% of organizations now use AI in at least one business function, according to McKinsey’s 2025 State of AI report.
 But nearly two-thirds of those companies are still stuck in experiment or pilot mode.
 Only about one-third are scaling AI across their enterprise.

 FDE job postings grew over 800% between 2024 and 2025.
-That's not a trend.
-That's a structural shift in how tech companies sell and implement AI.
+Venture capital firm a16z called FDE “the hottest job in tech.”
+That’s not a trend.
+That’s a structural shift in how tech companies sell and implement AI.

 What Does a Forward Deployed Engineer Actually Do?